(If you love our resource packs then please help support our projects https://ko-fi.com/planetaware )

 Actively offer to refill

 It is not enough just to refill a coffee cup when a customer tentatively asks.
-Your business needs to actively promote refilling – communication is everything.
+Your business needs to actively promote refilling.
+Tell as many customers as you can that you accept reusable cups.
+Communication is everything – remember how many times you were asked if you needed a plastic bag when the plastic bag tax was introduced?

 - Tell your customers on social media that you refill – explain why and how you are keeping them safe